Self-hosted Community Airdrop

 - Every eligible wallet gets the same amount

-- The wallet list is already available as CSV
+- The recipient list is available as CSV

-- If the token will trade publicly, seed the official liquidity pool before the public announcement or campaign start.
+onchainclaim mode. - If the token will trade publicly, seed the official liquidity pool before announcing the claim URL.

 Launch Safety

-- If recipients are likely to trade the token, publish the airdrop only after the official liquidity pool is live.
+- If recipients are likely to trade the token, publish the claim URL only after the official liquidity pool is live.

 - If the token is not meant to trade yet, keep the distribution private and avoid presenting it like a live market launch.